desoukya/kl-defects/README.md

 ![](http://www.thecomputeradvisor.net/gallery/how-to-fix-software-bugs/how_to_fix_software_bugs.jpg) ![](https://guc.kodinglab.com/images/KLedit.png)

-This repoistory is used to report Koding Lab defects.
+This repository is used to report Koding Lab defects.
 When doing so, you are encouraged to adhere to the following format:

 # Scenario